purdue-arc/DD_On_Boarding/README.md

 every time before making any commits, make sure that you are working in the correct branch.
 By default, you will be in the main (or master) branch.
 This branch is protected.
-You cannot make any chances to on this branch directly.
+You cannot make any changes to this branch directly.
 You will need to create another branches then submitting a pull request after you finish the task.

 Making commit is a two-steps process.